chocolatey/choco-wiki/PackageDownloadCache.md

 # Package Download Cache

-This is a licensed only feature.
+This feature is **only** available for our licensed users who would use a private cache.

 **NOTE**: Please check back later for updates.